 - Restaurants- Many restaurants are closed on the 31st.
 The ones that are open generally serve a traditional multiple course menu called nyårssupé and nothing else.
 It can be anywhere between 3 and 9 courses and cost anywhere between 500 and 1200 SEK, depending on the restaurant.
 This means that going out for a simple dinner or quick bite will probably be problematic unless you are looking at pubs or fast food establishments.
 These dinners are quite popular and the restaurants tend to fill up, so don't leave it to the last minute!
 Most of these restaurants have two seatings during the evening... an early (5-8:30pm) and a late (8:30pm-12am).
-There are a select few that serve both the nyårssupé alongside a regular menu.
-And it seems that these grow in number from year to year.
+There are a select few that serve a regular menu.
+And it seems that there are more of these every year.
 If you are staying at the Rival Hotel, contact us as soon as possible to make arrangements!
+Every year we have guests that contact us around 7pm on New Year's Eve for help in making restaurant reservations and are surprised that almost every restaurant is fully booked.
+Don't make the same mistake!

 - Nightclubs- Here it is important to plan ahead as well.
 Tickets to the parties at the nightclubs can be pre-purchased in advance.
 If you don't pre-purchase a ticket, you can end up standing in long lines in subzero temperatures!
-Here are some of the larger nightclub parties this year: Stureplansgruppen (an umbrella group that runs several nightclubs), Café Opera, Södra Teatern and Berns.
+Here are some of the larger nightclub parties this year: Stureplansgruppen (an umbrella group that runs several nightclubs), Café Opera and Södra Teatern.
 These are the more posh nightclub venues... there are, of course, many smaller parties going on at different venues.
 Click here for a list and more information about gay & lesbian parties on New Year's Eve.

 - Taxis- These are notoriously hard to catch on New Year's Eve... especially after 11pm.
 This is because of the huge demand.
 Most taxi companies don't accept prebookings because they don't want their cars tied up waiting for people who don't show up.
 You don't have to worry about being stranded though... the subways will be running all night long.
 If nighttime subways aren't your thing, just make sure that you are within walking distance of your hotel.
 Stockholm isn't that big so this isn't that hard to accomplish.
 And remember... be careful when catching taxis in Sweden!